Operation Spring Awakening: Background

-As Operation Spring Awakening would be of great importance, lengthy preparation and strategic care was taken so as to not reveal the offensive.
+As Operation Spring Awakening would be of great importance, lengthy preparation and strategic care was taken to preserve the operation's secrecy.
 But while the 6th Panzer Army was refitting in Germany, Hitler ordered a preliminary offensive with a similar object to be conducted, resulting in Operation Konrad III beginning 18 January.
 The objectives of Konrad III included relieving besieged Budapest and the recapturing of the Transdanubia region.
 By 21 January, only 5 days into Operation Konrad III, the Germans had taken the towns of Dunapentele and Adony which are on the Western shore of the Danube.
 Their push resulted in the annihilation of the Soviet 7th Mechanized Corps.
-This sudden and savage push caused the Soviet command to actually contemplate an evacuation to the opposite shore.
+This sudden and savage push caused the Soviet command to contemplate an evacuation to the opposite shore of the Danube.
 Before the end of the 4th day, the Germans had recaptured 400 square kilometers of territory, an achievement comparable to the initial German gains during the Ardennes offensive and the Western Front in December 1944.
-At the height of Operation Konrad III, February 26, the Axis front lines had reached within 20 km of Buda's Southern perimeter, and within about 10 km the Northern perimeter, but their forces were exhausted.
+At the height of Operation Konrad III, January 26, the Axis front lines had reached within 20 km of Budapest's southern perimeter, and within about 10 km of the northern perimeter, but their forces were exhausted.

 From 27 January through 15 February, the Soviets conducted numerous successful counter-attacks, forcing the Germans to give up the greater portion of their territorial gains, pushing the front line back to the area between Lake Velence, the village of Csősz, and Lake Balaton.
 This area had the Margit Line running right through it, and would see more fighting in the upcoming Operation Spring Awakening.
-By mid-February, the Soviet bridgehead across the Garam River (Hron) north of Esztergom was identified as a threat.
-This bridgehead would jeopardize the upcoming Spring Awakening's South-Eastern push past Lake Balaton to secure the southern Hungarian oilfields while also exposing a straight route towards Vienna.
-Thus beginning on 17 February, Operation Southwind began the effort to secure the Garam bridgehead from the 2nd Ukrainian Front, and by 24 February the task was successfully achieved, proving to be the very last successful German offensive of the war.
+By mid-February, the Soviet bridgehead across the Garam River north of Esztergom was identified as a threat.
+This bridgehead would jeopardize the upcoming Spring Awakening's southeastern push past Lake Balaton to secure the southern Hungarian oilfields while also exposing a straight route towards Vienna.
+Thus, beginning on 17 February, Operation Southwind began the effort to secure the Garam bridgehead from the 2nd Ukrainian Front, and by 24 February the task was successfully achieved, proving to be the very last successful German offensive of the war.